PrairieLearn/PrairieLearn/rfcs/0000-multi-server-course-content.md

 # Potential future optimizations

 * The hash of a chunk's content could be stored and incorporated into its ID; this could be used to optimize syncs to only upload changes chunks.
 And for servers, they would only need to load a chunk again if its contents have changed.
+* We could intelligently preload chunks that we expect to be used soon.
+For instance, when we get a request for the course question page, we can immediately request the question thumbnails chunk for that course so that it's more likely to be ready by the time we get the request for question thumbnails.